 Sometimes it is difficult to decide on the type of treatment to have.
-You may feel that everything is happening too fast.
-Check with your doctor how soon your treatment should start, and take as much time as you can before making a decision.
+You may feel that everything is happening too fast, or you might be anxious to get started.
+Check with your specialist how soon treatment should begin – often it won’t affect the success of the treatment to wait a while.
+Ask them to explain the options and take as much time as you can before making a decision.

 Talking with doctors